scratchspec/scratchspec.github.io/README.md

 ##### Addon blocks

 These blocks are added by TurboWarp addons.
-They are not actually real blocks, but rather [custom blocks](#custom-blocks) without definitions in disguise!
+They are not actually real blocks, but rather [special custom blocks](#special-custom-blocks) without definitions in disguise!

 #### PenguinMod

-[PenguinMod](https://penguinmod.com/) is a free-to-use visual coding website and a mod of [TurboWarp](#turbowarp).
-It has a variety of new built-in blocks, and supports most TurboWarp extensions as well as its own community-made ones.
-It also adds features for advanced use.
+[PenguinMod](https://penguinmod.com/) is a mod of [TurboWarp](#turbowarp).
+It supports most TurboWarp extensions and introduces some community-made ones of its own.

 TODO: Document PenguinMod blocks

 #### snail-ide

-[Snail IDE](https://snail-ide.js.org/) is a mod of [PenguinMod](#penguinmod) that adds many new blocks, extensions, and features.
-It supports most PenguinMod blocks and adds many more of its own.
+[Snail IDE](https://snail-ide.js.org/) is a mod of [PenguinMod](#penguinmod).
+It supports most of PenguinMod's blocks and adds some of its own.

 TODO: Document Snail IDE blocks

 #### Unsandboxed

-[Unsandboxed](https://alpha.unsandboxed.org/#0) is a mod of [TurboWarp](#turbowarp) that is intended to be a powerful in-browser tool for creating games.
-It is compatible with TurboWarp blocks adds several new blocks and is modified with features specifically for building games easily.
+[Unsandboxed](https://alpha.unsandboxed.org/#0) is a mod of [TurboWarp](#turbowarp) for building games.
+It is compatible with TurboWarp's blocks and adds some of its own.

 TODO: Document Unsandboxed blocks